 Potential settlement scenario

-- Software fair use (just checking out the software for scholarly research purposes – no commercial use).
+- Software fair use (just check out the software for scholarly research purposes – no commercial use).

 - They offer to sell you Mastercam 2017 Mill 3d plus basic support for about $14,000